samuelcolvin/donkey-simple-old/README.md

     [sudpo] pip install DonkeySimple

-You should then be able to use the command line utility `donkeysimple`.
+You should then be able to use the command line utility `donkeysimple`, to show options:

+    donkeysimple --help

 To build a new site run

-    donkeysimple build my_new_site
+    donkeysimple create my_new_site

 which will create a new site template at `working/directory/my_new_site`.
 Eg. you might think of running this command from `/var/www/home/` to create `/var/www/my_new_site`.